adindozo/react-chess/README.md

 # react-chess
 A chess game built using React.js.
+-Moves history
+-Piece cemetery
+-Game modes: 1min 5min 10min
--can be turned into online game using websockets and node
+-Can be turned into online game using websockets and node